Cameron Murray (rugby league): 2024

 Following South Sydney's round 9 loss against Penrith, it was announced that Murray would be ruled out for 6-8 weeks with a hip flexor injury.

 On 16 June, Murray was selected by New South Wales for game two of the 2024 State of Origin series after only playing one match following his return from injury for South Sydney.

 In game three of the 2024 State of Origin series, Murray became the first player to be sin binned from the interchange bench when he jumped into an altercation between other players that had spilled over the field of play.
 Murray was later suspended for two games over the incident.

 Murray played 14 games for South Sydney in the 2024 NRL season as the club endured a difficult campaign finishing second bottom on the table.

 2025

 On 19 February during a training session Murray was sent for scans after suffering a suspected Achilles tendon rupture.
 Murray missed almost the entire 2025 NRL season but returned for the clubs final game of the year against arch-rivals the Sydney Roosters.

+2026

+In May, Murray was named by New South Wales for game one in the 2026 State of Origin series.
+Murray played all three games for New South Wales as the blues won the series 2-1.